Scaramucci out as WH communications director

 - Monday is John Kelly's first day as chief of staff

+CNN Special Report "Why Trump Won" with Fareed Zakaria explores how Donald Trump took the White House after the polls and pundits got it wrong on Monday at 10 p.m.
+ET/PT.

-(CNN)Anthony Scaramucci is out as White House communications director.
+(CNN)Anthony Scaramucci is out as White House communications director, the latest sign of chaos inside the Trump administration.

-It's the latest high-profile departure from the Trump White House.
+Scaramucci's ouster is the most recent high-profile departure from the Trump White House.
 Chief of Staff Reince Priebus resigned at the end of last week, replaced by John Kelly, whose first day is Monday.

 "Anthony Scaramucci will be leaving his role as White House Communications Director," White House press secretary Sarah Huckabee Sanders said in a statement Monday afternoon.
 "Mr. Scaramucci felt it was best to give chief of staff John Kelly a clean slate and the ability to build his own team.
 We wish him all the best."

+Kelly delivered the news in a face-to-face meeting with Scaramucci in his office, two people familiar with Monday's sudden turn of events said, making getting Scaramucci out one of his first official acts as chief of staff.

+"He had no plans to resign before that," a person who talked to Scaramucci on Monday morning said.
+"He thought he could fix it."

-A White House official said Kelly wanted Scaramucci removed from his new role as the communications director because he did not think he was disciplined and had burned his credibility.
+A White House official said Kelly, a retired Marine general who is known for his fastidious nature, wanted Scaramucci removed from his new role as the communications director because he did not think he was disciplined and had burned his credibility.

+"John Kelly is in charge now," one source close to Kelly told CNN as Scaramucci resigned, noting that it was clear Kelly "had no confidence in him."

+Sanders told reporters Monday that all White House staff will report to Kelly.

+"Gen. Kelly has the full authority to operate within the White House, and all staff will report to him," she said.
+When pressed further whether staffers including Jared Kushner, Ivanka Trump and Steve Bannon will all report to Kelly, Sanders said: "That includes everybody at the White House."

-Scaramucci, a colorful and controversial figure, was brought on during the latest in a long list of White House shake ups that have imbued the Trump presidency with a sense of chaos.
+Scaramucci, a colorful and controversial figure, was brought on during the latest in a long list of White House shake ups that have imbued the Trump presidency with a sense of disarray.
+At the time, Kushner and Ivanka Trump were said to support Scaramucci joining the White House, but a White House official told CNN on Monday that they supported his departure.

 Scaramucci is the third White House communications director to leave the post that had been vacant since late May, when Mike Dubke left after about three months on the job.
 Sean Spicer, the former White House press secretary, also assumed some of the communications director role before he resigned when Scaramucci was hired July 21.
+In addition to Priebus, Katie Walsh, the former White House deputy chief of staff, left the administration in March, and Michael Short, an assistant press secretary, resigned earlier this month when it became clear Scaramucci was going to fire him.

 Scaramucci's departure comes days after he unleashed a vulgar tirade against two top White House officials in a conversation with a reporter.